onedata/onedata-documentation/doc/tutorial/screencast_oneclient_remote.md

-# Installation and Use of Onedata Client
+# Using Onedata Client From Remote Host

-The installation is explained step by step in the following screencast:
+In this screencast you will learn how to install Onedata Client and how to connect to Onedata from a remote host (eg. your laptop at home).

-* {% youtube caption="Installation and Use of Onedata Client"%}https://youtu.be/vyq_czO8ayg{% endyoutube %}
+* {% youtube caption="Using Onedata Client From Remote Host"%}https://youtu.be/vyq_czO8ayg{% endyoutube %}

 ## Prerequisites